 This is the first post in a series about the Nikon D850.
-The best way to navigate to the other posts is to scroll down to the bottom of this page — below the comments — and find the pingbacks whose titles interest you.
+The best way to navigate to the other posts is go to the widget on the right (you may have to scroll down a bit) labeled “Category List”.
+It has a drop-down menu that has a category called “D850”.
+If you pick that from the list, you’ll be taken to a set of pages with links to each post in the series.
+Alternatively, you can scroll down to the bottom of this page — below the comments — and find the pingbacks whose titles interest you.
 If you click on them, you’ll link to those posts.

 Sorry about the post drought for the last couple of weeks.
 I’ve been working with Jack Hogan on understanding the practical relationships between camera spectral sensitivity and developed color accuracy.
 It’s been pretty arcane stuff, which is why I haven’t been testing your patience with it.
 But I’m going to take a little break from that because yesterday I got a Nikon D850 to test.